filter by topic ──→

 pdf

-Develops a version of sense-datum theory on which sense-data are neural states presented first-personally, instantiate sensational qualities rather than sensible qualities, and are vehicles rather than objects of perception.
-Argues that this view warrants the label 'sense-datum theory', and explains how the view resists traditional objections to sense-data.
+I develop a version of sense-datum theory on which sense-data are physical particulars, instantiate sensational qualities rather than sensible qualities, and are vehicles rather than objects of perception.
+I argue that this view warrants the label 'sense-datum theory' and resists traditional objections to sense-data.

 conditional convergenceexpansionismlocationssupertasks